Last updated on November 30th, 2022 at 02:12 am

 As a parent, so many of the things you do can affect how your child behaves and grows.
-And, of course, you want to make sure that your life choices set an example for your kids.
+And, of course, you want to make sure that your life choices set the best example for your kids.
 We all want our children to grow up to become healthy, happy individuals who take responsibility for their decisions and actions.

 Tips for Good Money Role Modelling

 You could also incorporate some pocket money into this, allowing your child to put their own money into savings.
 While this may not allow them to buy the toys and trinkets that they want right now, knowing that they will someday be able to afford a vacation, or their first car, can be something they’ll want to work toward.

-Using a Budget
+Sticking to a Budget

 Wants vs Needs